-The Cosmos is saying to Homo sapiens, using the unforgiving language of nature; you must change the way you think and the way you live and you must do it now.
+Planet Earth is saying to Homo sapiens, using its unforgiving evolutionary language of rejection; you must change the way you think and the way you live and you must do it now.

 Is there a way for us to break out of this downward spiral?
 There is.
-We must examine existing Axial Age patterns of thought wrongly conceived and believed today to be "inherent truths" that have become our enemy.
+First we must examine many of those existing Axial Age patterns of thought believed today to be "inherent truths" that have become our enemy.
 The task will be daunting.
-It will require us to reinvent much of what we believe to be the sacred.
-We must change the way we think about everything; our lifestyles, our economics, our political systems, our social systems, our religions, ourselves.
+It will require us to reinvent much of what we have believed to be sacred.
+We will have to change the way we think about everything; our lifestyles, our economics, our political systems, our social systems, our religions, ourselves.

-Today’s proposed patchwork of repairs and technological fixes will not suffice.
-A totally new societal design is called for; one leading to an entirely new societal structure, a design that can act in concert with nature itself.
-This will require a new architecture calling a total metamorphosis of the human mind.
+Today’s patchwork of repairs and technological fixes will not suffice.
+A totally new societal design is called for; one leading to an entirely new societal structure, a structure designed whereby human activity can act in concert with nature itself.
+It will require a total metamorphosis of the twenty-first century human mind.